Blackhole (video game)

-Blackhole, stylized as BLACKHOLE, is a puzzle-platform game developed and published by independent Czech company FiolaSoft Studio.
+Blackhole, stylized in all-caps, is a puzzle-platform game developed and published by independent Czech company FiolaSoft Studio.
 The developers worked with Let's Players and YouTubers on the script for the story and for building the characters.
 It was first released on February 27, 2015 for Microsoft Windows, followed by Linux and OS X on May 11, 2015.

 The game was re-released as Blackhole: Complete Edition on June 15, 2016.
 This version includes the fully updated base game, 3 DLCs (Testing Lab, Secret of the Entity and Challenge Vault), digital artbook and soundtrack, developer diaries, first prototype of the game, printable high resolution artwork, wallpapers, and collector cards.
 The same version was ported to the PlayStation 4 and Xbox One consoles on August 8, 2017.
-And is also compatible with PlayStation 5 and Xbox Series X and Series S.
+It is compatible with PlayStation 5 and Xbox Series X and Series S. A spinoff prequel, Matcho was announced in March 2022 and is set to release in 2025.

 Gameplay

-Blackhole is a 2D side-scrolling puzzle-platformer.
-The player's task is to collect "selfburns."
+Blackhole is a 2D side-scrolling puzzle-platform game.
+The player's task is to collect "selfburns".
 At least one must be collected in each level to move on.
 If all selfburns are collected in the level, the time is saved.
 The player can also try to get a better time once he collects all of them.
 To finish the game, the player needs to collect a certain number of selfburns.

-The game contains six acts, including Cave, Jungle, and Desert.
-Every act is set in a different environment and includes different puzzles or objects.
+The game contains six acts, each set in a different environment with different puzzles or objects.
 For example, the jungle includes trampolines and the desert includes pushable crates.
 Each act includes a special platform that changes gravity.

+One of the notable modes is Easy Mode, which simplifies the experience by allowing players to retain their collected selfburns upon death and automatically saves progress when entering start portals.
+However, this mode disables achievements related to hardcore playthroughs and leaderboard rankings.
+Another gameplay option is the Less Dialogue Mode, which lets players reduce the amount of non-essential dialogue throughout the game.
+This option streamlines the experience, letting players focus more on the core platforming and puzzle-solving without distractions from side conversations.